Chasing Ghosts: When will St. John's revisit past glory?

 It's fair to say that no one saw Mike Anderson being the pick at St. John's.
 What does the Anderson choice say about the quality of the job?
 What's your level of confidence that he can succeed there?

 Borzello: The St. John's search was a mess.
 Bobby Hurley was the top candidate, but he elected to stay at Arizona State.
-It could have been a money issue; it could have been that he didn't want to fight with his brother over the same recruits every cycle.
+It could have been a money issue; it could have been that he didn't want to fight with his brother, now at UConn, over the same recruits every cycle.
 Either way, Hurley thought Arizona State was more desirable than St. John's.
-Tim Cluess never gained any traction, despite his consistent success, St. John's playing career and status as a lifelong New Yorker.
+Tim Cluess never gained any traction, despite his consistent success, a St. John's playing career and status as a lifelong New Yorker.
 Porter Moser would have raised some eyebrows and decided to stay at Loyola-Chicago anyway.
-And so they landed on Mike Anderson, who has never coached in the Northeast and was fired by Arkansas -- a place he knew through and through.
+And so they landed on Anderson, who has never coached in the Northeast and was fired by Arkansas -- a place he knew through and through.

 As far as whether Anderson can succeed at a high level, it's a risk.
 Anderson has always won games, but never won a conference title at Missouri or Arkansas, and has been past the first weekend of the NCAA tournament once since 2004.
 Plus, this is uncharted territory for him, literally.

 Gasaway: Anderson's hiring just three weeks after he was sacked by Arkansas tells me the St. John's job does not currently possess the cachet that Red Storm fans would wish it to have.
 Now, fired coaches go on to have great second acts all the time.
 Look no further than Bruce Weber and Rick Barnes (and maybe Georgia's Tom Crean someday soon).
 There's also the fact that Anderson has won 65 percent of his games over a career that's spanned 17 years.
-The man can coach, so the big unknown is simply whether he can maintain this same level of performance in a very different (polar opposite?) setting than the SEC footprint he's long called home.
+The man can coach, so the big unknown is simply whether he can maintain this same level of performance in a very different (polar opposite?) setting than the SEC footprint he has long called home.

 Medcalf: I'm not sure how St. John's approached this thing.
-Chris Mullin, who by all accounts "made sense" when he was hired, didn't work out.
+Mullin, who by all accounts "made sense" when he was hired, didn't work out.
 Maybe a move that doesn't seem to make sense will pan out?
 Is that how they're thinking?
 Good luck with that.
 I think Anderson is a solid coach who has had solid results throughout his career.
 But a solid stretch at St. John's will lead to his firing in three years if he can't go above that, I think.
-To me, Hurley's rejection tells you everything you need to know about a job that seems perfect for the Arizona State coach.
-Lots of concerns with that gig.
+To me, Bobby Hurley's rejection tells you everything you need to know about a job that seems perfect for the Arizona State coach.
+Lots of concerns with this gig.
 I'm not convinced Anderson is being set up to succeed here.

 This was never a perennial Final Four program, even during the heart of the Carnesecca era.
 Still, zero NCAA tournament wins in 19 seasons is a pretty unhealthy drought for a program with St. John's tradition and resources.
 What program or programs could St. John's reasonably model itself after?

 Gasaway: Not Villanova!
 National championships, plural, plus five conference titles in six years is not normal.
 But, as long as we're shopping for benchmarks among Catholic schools in the Big East, how about Providence?
 The Friars also suffered through a 19-year drought in between NCAA tournament wins (1997 to 2016).
-No, those wins aren't exactly rolling in now (PC's one-point victory over USC in the 2016 round of 64 is the program's lone tournament W this century), but Ed Cooley did take the team to five straight NCAA tournaments before the streak was snapped last season.
+No, those wins aren't exactly rolling in now (PC's one-point victory over USC in the 2016 round of 64 is the program's lone tournament "W" this century), but Ed Cooley did take the team to five straight NCAA tournaments before the streak was snapped last season.
 I think St. John's would be fine with hearing its name called on the next five Selection Sundays.

 Medcalf: I'll go to the other coast and pick Saint Mary's.
 The Gaels have their own Villanova (Gonzaga) to deal with every year.
 And they're positioned in a part of the country that's full of talent, most of which picks other schools.
-Yet, the Gaels have had their moments, with three league titles since 2011.
-But they also have their coach in Randy Bennett, who is entering his 19th season.
+Yet the Gaels have had their moments, with three league titles since 2011.
+But they also have their coach, Randy Bennett, who is entering his 19th season.
 Bennett, like Carnesecca, could coach for 20-plus years at one school.
 But St. John's needs consistency within its leadership to duplicate those results.
 St. John's has access to more talent and it plays in a tougher league, but evolving into the Saint Mary's of the Big East, and gaining the stability that comes with that, would be an improvement from the chaos of the past 20 years.

 Borzello: Villanova in its current form is a bit lofty.
-The Wildcats are another planet when it comes to recent success among Big East schools, and therefore hoping St. John's gets on that level is farfetched.
+The Wildcats are another planet when it comes to recent success among Big East schools, and therefore hoping St. John's gets on that level is far-fetched.
 With that said, Villanova went 17 years (1988-2005) without getting past the first weekend of the NCAA tournament before Jay Wright really got things going again.
 So is there a chance St. John's can get there?
 Sure.
-And there are also similarities when it comes to playing in an NBA arena vs. playing on campus, not being the main attraction among the city's sports, etc.
+And there also are similarities when it comes to playing in an NBA arena vs. playing on campus, not being the main attraction among the city's sports, etc.

 But what about Georgetown?
 The Hoyas have had more success, absolutely, but they too were at their peak in the 1980s.
 Georgetown is a better job right now, but there are similarities in terms of tradition, recruiting base, playing in a pro arena.
 Both have better programs than the likes of Providence or Seton Hall; they both should be getting to the postseason more often.